1-Sisyphe/youCanCodeAGif/README.md

 # youCanCodeAGif
-Can you make an High Quality Gif (like you find on https://www.reddit.com/r/HighQualityGifs/) from A to Z only by coding?
+Can you make a High Quality Gif (like you find on https://www.reddit.com/r/HighQualityGifs/) from A to Z only by coding?
 Yes.

 Do you want to, though?